dmac/markdown_doctor/README.md

     $ markdown_doctor <filename>

-To read from from stdin and output to stdout:
+To read from stdin and output to stdout:

     $ cat "this is a test" | markdown_doctor